agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Example-sub**:

-[Malaria consortium](https://www.givewell.org/charities/malaria-consortium) blog post doesn't have "GDP" or "econom" when searched for and neither does [AMF](https://www.givewell.org/charities/amf)
+[Malaria consortium](https://www.givewell.org/charities/malaria-consortium) blog post doesn't have "GDP" or "econom" when searched for and neither does the one on [AMF](https://www.givewell.org/charities/amf).

 **Definition**: Checks out.